Alfresco/tutorials/docs/api-tutorial/introduction.md

 Everything else will be taken care of by Postman.

-Also you will need this collection of pre-made requests to spare you from creating them yourself.
+Also you will need this collection of premade requests to spare you from creating them yourself.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/run-collection/bfc6b4dd5f3ec21ddb8d)